We use information saved using cookies to ensure maximum convenience in using our website.

 Click here to see the video instructions.

-The reference lasts exactly 60 seconds.
-At this time, it is worth not to move, take a loose position without tensing the muscles.
-In the process of collecting references, the values should not change by more than 1-2%.
+It lasts exactly 30 seconds.
+During this time it is advisable not to move, to adopt a relaxed position without tensing the muscles.
+During the reference collection, the values should not change by more than 1-2%.
 If the values increase, decrease or "wave" by more than 1-2%, it is worth repeating the reference.
-This may be related to some work that the muscles have done before starting the measurement, e.g. walking up the stairs.
+This may be related to some work the muscles did before the measurement was triggered, e.g. walking up stairs or still aiming for full restitution after exercise.

 You can find more about this in the instructions in the video called "5.
 Correct mounting + collecting references".